felixmariotto/three-mesh-ui/README.md

 ### MeshUIComponent:
 This is the base object to which all the other components delegate.
 It store some generic information about any subcomponent: id, parent, children.
-It also store getters functions, whose job are to find a property in this component *or its parents.*
+It also store getters functions, whose job are to find a property in this component *or its parents.* When it does not find a property in this component or its parent, it returns the default value.

 ### Layout: